ckritzinger/gotofun/README.md

 # gotofun

-This is a sample application that demonstrates how to use [PowerSync](https://www.powersync.com/) to build an offline-first Flutter app with a Rails backend.
+This is a sample application that demonstrates a local-first architecture for a Flutter app with a Rails backend, using [PowerSync](https://www.powersync.com/) as a sync layer.
+Local-first means that the app works offline and syncs data when it comes back online.
+This is a useful pattern for mobile apps, especially when the app needs to work in areas with poor connectivity.

+Local-first also has some useful ancillary benefits:

+ - App startup is faster because the app can display data from the local cache before any network requests are complete.
+ - All data is stored in a SQLite database, making local state management simpler.
+ - Much of the complexity of handling API interaction, including network errors and retries is handled by PowerSync.

 The app displays a list of fun things to do.
 It also provides some example code for adding new items to the DB.
-Building a mobile UI for this is left as an exercise for the reader.
+Building a full mobile mobile UI for this is left as an exercise for the reader.

 The backend provides some scaffolding for adding new items and a simple REST API that can be used for updates.
 Both of these are very lightly modified Rails scaffolding.